ajavamind/Processing-Cardboard/README.md

 # Processing-Cardboard
-Example Processing-Android Cardboard Stereo photo/VR sketch using Google Android Cardboard SDK
+This repository is an implementation of Processing-Android with Google Android Cardboard SDK.
+With this code you can write Processing sketches for Android apps to use stereo photo and Google Cardboard/VR features.

  This example Android app for Google Cardboard demonstrates coding with the Processing Language for Android library and the Google Cardboard Android SDK.
 The objective of this work is to provide an easier